-Leasehold premises in Great Yarmouth with more than one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges warrant it.
+Leasehold premises in Great Yarmouth with in excess of 100 years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges justify it.

 | Lender | Requirement |